virtuozzo/cloudscripting-docs/docs/reference/actions.md

 With the help of actions you can achieve automation of the tasks related to:

-- increasing/decreasing CPU or RAM amount
+- increasing or decreasing CPU or RAM amount
 - adjusting configs according to specific environment's settings
 - restarting a service
 - restarting a container